 2) determines due to internal procedures that the call shall be released, the MSC Server shall send a SIP BYE request or a SIP CANCEL request as specified in 3GPP TS 29.292 [18] subclause 5.3.11.

-If the MSC server enhanced for SRVCC using SIP interface supports the MSC server assisted mid-call feature and subscribes to the conference event package as described in 3GPP TS 24.147 [7] subclause 5.3.1.2, then after the PS to CS SRVCC access transfer procedure is completed, the MSC server shall apply the interworking procedures as specified in 3GPP TS 29.292 [18] subclauses 5.6.8.2.7.
+If the MSC server enhanced for SRVCC using SIP interface supports the MSC server assisted mid-call feature and subscribes to the conference event package as described in 3GPP TS 24.147 [YY] subclause 5.3.1.2, then after the PS to CS SRVCC access transfer procedure is completed, the MSC server shall apply the interworking procedures as specified in 3GPP TS 29.292 [18] subclauses 5.6.8.2.7.